DrDarkShadow/docs-repo/markdown/random_module_one.md

 **Output:**

-The output for the successful call is random.
-One possible result is shown below.

 ```
-The randomly chosen fruit is: cherry
+The selected color is: blue
 Error: items must not be empty
 ```
+*(Note: The selected color will vary with each execution as it is chosen randomly.)*

 ***
 ## FunctionDef shuffle_copy